-Over the years, electronic scoreboards at stadiums and arenas have brought fans at the edge of their seats season after season.
+Over the years, digital sports scoreboards at stadiums and arenas have brought fans at the edge of their seats season after season.
 Essential tools they are, these digital equipment sure got so much history behind them, it’s almost like nobody knows when they first sprouted at sporting events.

-Besides making the entire stadium more professional-looking, an electronic scoreboard, as well as an LED sign display, serves many other purposes.
+Besides making the entire stadium more professional-looking, a digital sports scoreboard, as well as an LED sign display, serves many other purposes.

 With its chief purpose of displaying the score and other statistics, an electronic scoreboard maintains game order – the Shot Clock doesn’t lie; so does the Pitch Count.
 By all means it promotes good will among the players.